nus-cs2103/website-base/admin/project-v15.md

 **Submission**:

 * **Source code**: Push the code to GitHub and tag with the version number.
-Source code (==including collated .md files==; please ensure the collated `.md` files are up to date; any updates to collated code files after the deadline comes with an automatic penalty) Note that the quality of the code in these ==collated code files accounts for a significant component of your final score==, graded individually.
+Source code (==including collated .md files==; please ensure the collated `.md` files are up to date; any updates to collated code files after the deadline will be considered a later submission) Note that the quality of the code in these ==collated code files accounts for a significant component of your final score==, graded individually.
 * **Executable**: See summary of submissions above